To see all our Best Buys and the rest of the kettles we've tested, to to our kettle reviews.

 Our quick video guide explains the most important things to consider when you’re buying your next kettle.

 Design Dome/pyramid kettles have atraditional domed shape with a handle on the top while jug kettles have a taller jug shape with a handle on the side You'll usually find the water gauge is larger and easier to see on a jug kettle, and the lid can be a bit more fiddly to remove on dome models.
 Plastic kettles tend to be lighter than stainless steel or glass - less than 1kg is nice and light.

-From the essential to the optional, here are the key features to consider when choosing a kettle:
+From the essential to the optional, here are some of the key features to consider when choosing a kettle.

 If you often make tea for one, or just want to save energy, look out for a kettle with a low minimum fill level (less than 300ml).
 Some kettles will force you to boil as many as four cups' worth in one go, leaving you waiting longer and wasting water and energy.